drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 ##

 - 2μm across (for ref sheet of paper is 50μm, 1/20th of a mm or 0.05mm)
 - 25x thinner than that.
-300 million alveloli
+300 million alveoli
 - Each alveoli is 0.0042mm^3 (a grain of sand is 0.06mm^3, so an alveoli is about 14 times smaller)
 - Surface area of a tennis court